 - Community Safety Education program

 If you experience an emergency or receive a citation, take the appropriate steps to protect yourself and get to a safe place as needed.
-Then tap ‘Call Me’ below to get connected with our critical response team.
+Then tap ‘Contact Support' below to get connected with our critical response team.
 We're available 24 hours a day, 7 days a week.

 Lyft should not be used as a substitute for emergency transportation.
 If you experience an emergency situation, dial 911 or your local non-emergency assistance line if appropriate.
 If you encounter a passenger with an emergency situation, they should contact 911.
 After that, contact our critical response line so we can take appropriate action.